 How To Avoid Common Option Trading Mistakes

-Many traders think that the Option has to be held till the expiry date.
+Many traders think the Option must be held until the expiry date.
 That is not the case.
 The contract might yield better value if offloaded before expiry.

 As with stocks and other securities, selling or exiting is normally the more difficult choice to make.
 The same is the case with Options.